Vaccitech prices shares at $17 for U.S. IPO

-Vaccitech Plc (VACC.O), the biotech startup that owns the technology behind the COVID-19 vaccine developed by Oxford University and AstraZeneca Plc (AZN.L), priced its ordinary shares at $17 each on Thursday ahead of its U.S. initial public offering.
+(Reuters) - Vaccitech Plc, the biotech startup that owns the technology behind the COVID-19 vaccine developed by Oxford University and AstraZeneca Plc, priced its ordinary shares at $17 each on Thursday ahead of its U.S. initial public offering.

 Its preference for a U.S. listing to one in the UK could further undermine London’s attempts to become a major financial hub, particularly after Brexit.